lilakat/tic-tac-toe/README.md

 # tic-tac-toe game

-console and pygame based game of tic-tac-toe with multiplayer and single player against random moves (1), random but with taking blocking/winning moves (2), and an algorithm designed to never lose that was designed with @Litz-z (3).
+A console and pygame based game of tic-tac-toe with multiplayer and single player against random moves (1), random but with taking blocking/winning moves (2), and an algorithm designed to never lose that was designed with @Litz-z (3).

 some stats just for fun:
 tic-tac-toe tests: 1000001 times each